-When hockey season starts, the most exciting player on the ice might be the Zamboni.
-This big, clunky machine cleans the ice during the breaks in the game, because the players’ skate blades slice up the ice and make it bumpy.
-Also, sometimes the players dig in their blades just to spray snow in the other team’s faces.
-So the Zambonis roll out to clean the ice row by row.
-They scrape up the snowy leftovers, and spread a puddle of hot water that refreezes into nice, smooth ice.
-So how much fluffy snow does that Zamboni scrape up — and if we mixed in some fruit syrup, how many sno-cones could we make?
+During a hockey game, the most exciting player might be the Zamboni.
+This big, clunky machine smooths the ice during breaks in the game.
+Bumps and grooves form from players skating on it and digging in their blades to spray snow in the other team’s faces.
+The Zamboni scrapes up the snow, and spreads hot water that refreeze into nice, smooth ice.
+If we added fruit syrup, how many sno-cones could that Zamboni make?

 Wee ones: Sometimes kids get to ride the Zamboni!
 If you get to ride it 3 times during the game breaks, what numbers do you say to count your rides?